Ye Re Ye Re Paisa 2: Release

 It was theatrically released on 9 August 2019.
+The threequel, Ye Re Ye Re Paisa 3, was theatrically released on 18 July 2025.

 Soundtrack

 The soundtrack of the film is composed by Troy - Arif and lyrics are written by Kshitij Patwardhan.

 The chorus in song "Un Dos Tres" are by Vivek Naik, Rahul Chitnis, Suchitra Dalvi and Sonal Naik, and Spanish vocals are by Murishka D’cruz and Arif Syed.
 The song "Ashwini Ye Na" originally sung by Kishore Kumar and Anuradha Paudwal composed by Arun Paudwal on lyrics of Shantaran Nandgaonkar from 1987 film Gammat Jammat under label of T-Series has been recreated.

-Critical Reception
+Critical reception

 Mihir Bhanage of The Times of India wrote "There are loopholes in the story and a lot of cinematic liberty is taken.
 However, that’s in sync with other films in the genre.
 If you are looking for meaningful cinema, better avoid this one."